 My fiance and I are looking to purchase a flat in Milton and are in fact using a Milton conveyancing practice.
 Within the past 48 hours our solicitor has sent a preliminary report and documents to look through with a view to exchanging next week.
 Norwich and Peterborough Building Society have this evening contacted us to inform me that they have now hit a problem as our Milton solicitor is not on their approved list of lawyers.
 What do we do from here?

-Where you are buying a property needing a mortgage it is conventional for the purchasers' lawyers to also represent the mortgage company.
+When purchasing a property with mortgage finance it is standard for the purchasers' solicitors to also represent the purchaser's lender.
 In order to act for a bank or building society a law firm has to be on that lender's conveyancing panel.
 An application has to be made by the law firm to the lender to become a member of the lender's panel and there are increasingly strict criteria which the firm has to satisfy and indeed some lenders now require their panel members to be part of the Law Society’s Conveyancing Accreditation Scheme.
-Your property lawyer should contact your lender and see if they can apply for membership of their conveyancing panel, but if that is not viable they will instruct their own solicitors to act.
-You don't have to instruct a firm on the lender’s conveyancing panel and you may continue to use your own Milton solicitors, in which case your legal fees may increase, and it may delay matters as you are adding another lawyer into the mix.
+Your solicitor should contact your lender and see if they can apply for membership of their conveyancing panel, but if that is not viable they will instruct their own lawyers to represent them.
+You don't have to instruct a firm on the bank's conveyancing panel and you may continue to use your own Milton solicitors, in which case your legal fees may increase, and it may delay matters as you are adding another lawyer into the mix.

 Can your site be used to locate a Conveyancing solicitor in Milton even if I’m not purchasing or selling a house, for example if I intend to acquire a shop in Milton with a loan from Halifax?

 Our comparison service is mainly utilised to get a quote from domestic conveyancing solicitors in Milton but we have set out towards the bottom of this page a few Milton commercial conveyancing firms.
 You will need to make contact with the company directly to check if they can also act for Halifax